Women in the Confederación Nacional del Trabajo: Mujeres Libres

 The October 1938 CNT congress in Barcelona saw Mujeres Libres locked out, with the fifteen women strong delegation barred from entering.
 Women had previously been allowed to attend, but only as representatives of other, mixed gendered anarchist organizations.
 A women's only organization was not tolerated.
 The women protested this, and would not get an answer until an extraordinary meeting of CNT on 11 February 1939.
-When their answer came, it was that "an indepdendent women's organization would undermine the overall strength of the libertarian movement and inject and element of disunity that would have negative consequences for the development of working-class interests and the libertarian movement on the whole."
+When their answer came, it was that "an independent women's organization would undermine the overall strength of the libertarian movement and inject and element of disunity that would have negative consequences for the development of working-class interests and the libertarian movement on the whole."

 Working-class women in Barcelona would often queue for hours for bread in 1937, only to find none was available.
 This sometimes would lead to rioting, which CNT leadership then worked hard to fault each other over in an attempt to avoid responsibility for the bread shortage.
 The problem was compounded by the fact that middle and upper-class people in Barcelona were readily buying bread on the black market.
 One riot occurred on 6 May 1937, when women looted vans full of oranges at the Barcelona port.
 When this aspect was brought to attention, CNT offered sexist excuses as to why working-class women were unable to buy bread.
 The result was that ordinary working-class women in the city often turned on anarchist women, and blaming them despite the anarchist women not being involved in CNT leadership.
 Mujeres Libres, CNT's women's arm, addressed this problem by taking action into their own hands, and staging assaults on markets to provide food for other women.
 Food riots would become a common feature in Barcelona during the Civil War.

 The end of the Civil War in February 1939 led to the organization's dissolution as a result of many of its members being in exiled internally and externally, being killed, or having disappeared during the Civil War.